StampDutyBack logoStampDutyBack

 Essential

-• Land Registry title register for the old property — confirms you were the registered owner (download from gov.uk for £3).
+• Land Registry title register for the old property — confirms you were the registered owner (download from gov.uk for £7).
+Why HMRC cares: confirms you were the registered owner of the property you say you sold; HMRC cross-checks against their own data.

 Helpful but not always required